Male Circumcision and the Rights of the Child

 The practice of male circumcision and female genital mutilation is part of an intricate and complex cultural system.
 The elimination of the practice could mean the disturbance of the cultural balance, and the attempts of outsiders to alter or eliminate the practice are often seen as an irresponsible interference in a people's culture and as moral imperialism.
 The question is, however, whether a community has the right to maintain a tradition, simply because it is a tradition.

-When is the "tradition" a violation of human rights which justifies the pressures of others to end it?
+When is the tradition a violation of human rights which justifies the pressures of others to end it?
 When is a practice sufficiently harmful or dangerous to warrant being called a violation of human rights?
 Does male circumcision fall within this description?
 All these questions are concerned with the controversy between cultural self-determination and human rights.
-One of the most important aspects in determining whether a cultural practice can be deemed to be a violation of human rights is the extent to which innocent people are wounded or killed as a result of that practice.75 At the same time, an important consideration is the extent to which the "victim" participates at his or her own free will.
+One of the most important aspects in determining whether a cultural practice can be deemed to be a violation of human rights is the extent to which innocent people are wounded or killed as a result of that practice.75 At the same time, an important consideration is the extent to which the victim participates at his or her own free will.

 The controversy can be brought back to that between tradition and children's rights: the right to maintain a tradition versus the right to physical integrity and the right of children to be protected from unnecessary pain, complications to their health, permanent disfigurement of their bodies, and even death.
 What should prevail and how would this be determined, and by whom?

 This last question raises the issue as to whether the concept of human rights is a Western concept, and whether there are universal human rights, which could be applied without cultural value judgment?
 Here one can, in general terms, again distinguish two trends.
-Firstly, that of cultural relativism, in which it is said that there are many different cultures in the world and that it is impossible to apply one and the same set of values to them.76 The other conception demonstrates that a universal standard is not only possible, but indeed necessary, basing this on the idea that the concept of human rights is not just a western ideology, but that human rights are "inalienable, entitled to all human beings, and cannot be denied by a state or government."77 Countries cannot withhold these rights from their subjects or deprive them of these rights, and it is the duty of governments to implement and uphold these rights.
+Firstly, that of cultural relativism, in which it is said that there are many different cultures in the world and that it is impossible to apply one and the same set of values to them.76 The other conception demonstrates that a universal standard is not only possible, but indeed necessary, basing this on the idea that the concept of human rights is not just a western ideology, but that human rights are inalienable, entitled to all human beings, and cannot be denied by a state or government.77 Countries cannot withhold these rights from their subjects or deprive them of these rights, and it is the duty of governments to implement and uphold these rights.

 4. Legal Measures

 The demand for a legal prohibition of all forms of male circumcision as well as of female genital mutilation is a very tricky point of discussion.
-This is because a number of opponents of legal measures are of the opinion that such measures would only force the custom to go "underground," increasing the health risks.
+This is because a number of opponents of legal measures are of the opinion that such measures would only force the custom to go underground, increasing the health risks.
 The problem with laws and regulations, particularly in the case of a deeply-rooted practice is that, without clear enforcement mechanisms and without the support of education, information and consciousness-raising, no clear effects can be expected from the law.
 Laws forbidding behaviour which is deeply rooted in a culture will neither receive extensive support nor bring about much change.78 If effective legislative action is to be achieved, the following prerequisites must be fulfilled.
 On one side there must be active, consistent support for the legislation, followed by governmental enforcement of the laws.
 On the other side, the laws must be concurrent with other activities, such as education and information.

 In this context, it is interesting to note, that two countries in which non-religious routine neonatal male circumcision frequently takes place have adopted strict laws against female genital mutilation.
-Both laws explicitly, in almost the same wording, state that in order to determine whether an operation is necessary for the health of the person "no account shall be taken of the effect on the person on whom the operation is to be performed of any belief on the part of that or any other person that the operation is required as a matter of custom or ritual."79
+Both laws explicitly, in almost the same wording, state that in order to determine whether an operation is necessary for the health of the person no account shall be taken of the effect on the person on whom the operation is to be performed of any belief on the part of that or any other person that the operation is required as a matter of custom or ritual.79

 Conclusion

 At what point should a practice be deemed dangerous enough to be a violation of human rights, in this case the rights of the child, worthy of freedom from external interference?
 How is this determined and by whom?
 Comparing male circumcision and female genital mutilation, in my opinion, the severity of the operation should not be an issue.80 Fact is that in all cases healthy tissue from a person without the consent of that person is removed.
 The focus must be placed on the children who are forced to suffer without consent.
-Male circumcision is, like female genital mutilation, a "harmful traditional practice" and as such in violation with the rights of the child.
+Male circumcision is, like female genital mutilation, a harmful traditional practice and as such in violation with the rights of the child.
 It is necessary to advocate full respect for these human rights for all children, boys and girls alike.
 By condemning one practice and not the other, another basic human right, namely the right to freedom from discrimination, is at stake.
 Regardless whether a child is a boy or a girl, neither should be subject to a harmful traditional practice.

 The attitude of Western societies to oppose to female genital mutilation, but not to condemn male circumcision (perhaps because they are afraid that they will be considered as anti-semitic81), suggests a double standard of the acceptance82 and implies (racial) discrimination of circumcised boys (Jewish and Moslem) by not trying to protect them against useless pain as is the case with girls and non-circumcised boys.